Mqtth3w/Forwarder-Telegram-bot/README.md

 - `/silentdest` is equal to the previous but for the DESTINATION.
 - `/delete <User ID>` delete the user with the specified ID from the database.
 - `/broadcast <Your message>` broadcast the message to all the users in the DB.
 You must provide a message.
-- `/state` shows you the current state congfiguration, so service suspended, custom suspend phrase, pinned user, protect content (user side), protect content (dest side), user sound notifications enabled, dest sound notifications enabled.
+- `/state` shows you the current state configuration, so service suspended, custom suspend phrase, pinned user, protect content (user side), protect content (dest side), user sound notifications enabled, dest sound notifications enabled.

 # Light version
 This [tel_bot.js](./tel_bot.js) version doesn't have a database but you still be able to use almost all the functionalities by changing the state variables in the code.